silphendio/synthriders-beatmaps-updater/README.md

 # Synthriders Beatmaps Updater
 A simple script to download all missing costum maps from `synthriderz.com` (Steam/PC Version).

 There's no User Interface.
-Just double-click the bat file and wait for it to finish.
+Just double-click the `.bat` file and wait for it to finish.
-It shouldn't take much longer than it takes to download everything.
+It shouldn't take much longer than it takes to download the missing maps.

 ### Setup:
 - make sure `python` is installed.
 You can get it in the windows store.